abnermagahud/api/README.md

 ## API Environment
 Just change the value of `public $environment = 'sandbox'` to `public $environment = 'production'` for production environment in [**authorize.payment.api.php**](https://github.com/abnermagahud/api/blob/master/authorize.payment.api.php) file.
 Default is `sandbox`

+## Generating Customer Key
+Ask the admin to generate it.

 ## Charge a Credit Card
 ###### Use this method to authorize and capture a credit card payment.